 Fans enjoy free legendary Pokémon, rare items, and event-only content, making gameplay more exciting.

-Enhances Social & Competitive Play
+Enhances Social and Competitive Play

 The kiosk connects players globally through online battles, trades, and tournaments, fostering a strong community.

-Interactive & Fun Experience
+Interactive and Fun Experience

 In physical stores, kiosks offer personalized merchandise, making visits to Pokémon Centers more memorable.